Noscka/NosLib/README.md

 # NosStdLib / Noscka Standard Library
 NosStdLib or Noscka Standard Library is a library (like boost) made to expand on existing std C++ features, add new functions and classes for easier use and more.
 I have made this for personal use and so it won't be designed for "mass usage" but anyone is more then welcome to use, upgrade or add to the library.
 There is a [RULES.md](RULES.md) file for rules on naming, comments and anything else so I remember on how I should do certain things.

+## Sub-projects included
+(just basic, will need to have md for each subproject explaining usage and what it does)
+ - Console Dynamic Menu
+ - Console Dynamic Loading Screen
+ - Dynamic Array

 ## library structers, functions and more.
 this section will show the library structer, mostly for me when I want to search if I got a function or not. <br />
 For example it will be shown like this. <br />